Vágner Love: Sport Recife

 On 26 July 2022, Love returned to Brazil after two years, joining Série A side Sport Recife until the end of the year.

 On 6 January 2023, the forward renewed his contract with the club for another season.

+Atlético Goianiense

+On 5 January 2024, Love signed a one-year contract with recently-promoted Série A club Atlético Goianiense.

 International career

 Vágner Love earned his first call up for the Brazil national football team for the 2004 Copa América, in a squad without the main stars to give them rest after the end of the 2003–04 season.
 He made his debut as a substitute in the 4–1 win against Costa Rica, which was his single appearance as Brazil went on to win the competition.

 He did not make the final 23-man squad for the 2006 FIFA World Cup in Germany.
 Following the tournament, Vágner Love was named in new manager Dunga's first squad for the national team and scored his first goal for the Seleção in the same year, against Wales.

 The following year, he was included in Brazil's squad for the 2007 Copa América.
 On 7 July 2007, he scored the final goal in a 6–1 win against Chile in the quarter-finals of the competition.
 He played his last match for the national team in that year, against Uruguay.
 Over the course of his international career, he amassed 20 caps and scored 4 goals.